Mikaela/mikaela.github.io/README.md

+**This branch does not accept pull request and nothing should happen here after adding of this message.
+This is the repository from time before I restarted from scrath and is only visible here for historical purpouses.**

 # My homepage

 This is my homepage with GH pages.
 This README file has been written only, because GitHub is annoying me with the following message.